 What happened with Madi?

 When Madi runs into our room crying, I make sure to hug her immediately and tell her she is safe and loved.
 I started talking to Madi about her dreams and drawing the monsters that she saw in her room.
 Now Madi calls the monsters her “monsti friends”.
 She became more reassured that they were not going to harm her and that they were not real.
-Madi has slept through the night the past several weeks and I hope it will continue!
+After a week of interrupted sleep Madi has returned to sleeping through the entire night again.

 Talk to your child’s health care provider if the nightmares become worse or occur more often, if the fear begins to interfere with daytime activities or if it is leading to family stress.